 t: 0116 241 8331 e: email@example.com

-APT prides itself on the feedback we receive about our courses.
-Below is just some of the great written feedback the Family Interventions with Dementia course has received.
+The Association for Psychological Therapies prides itself on the written feedback we receive for our courses.
+Below is just some of the great reviews the Family Interventions with Dementia course has received.

 "The training is very informative and useful for me.
 This would be useful to all members of staff who are working with dementia."

 "Very informative, will use techniques and approaches immediately to provide better patient care and outcomes."

 Declan McQuillan, Staff Nurse